 Instructions

-• PREP: If you are using the oven, preheat it to 400 degrees F. If grilling, prepare the grill by heating to medium-high heat (425-450 degrees F.) Tear off four sheets of heavy-duty foil and lightly spritz with cooking spray.
-If you aren't going to be doing this meal in foil packs (See Note 1), line a large sheet pan with parchment paper and set aside.
+• If you are using the oven, preheat it to 400โ„‰.
+If grilling, prepare the grill by heating to medium-high heat, 425-450โ„‰.
+Tear off four sheets of heavy-duty foil, about 2 feet long, and lightly spritz with cooking spray.
+If you aren't going to be doing this meal in foil packs (see note 1), line a large sheet pan with parchment paper and set aside.

-• PREP VEGGIES: Cut the chicken sausage into coins and then in quarters.
-Cut the potatoes (no need to peel them) into 4-8 pieces depending on the size; you want small bite-sized pieces, under 1-inch in size.
+• Cut the chicken sausage into coins and then in quarters.
+Cut the potatoes (no need to peel them) into small bite-sized pieces, under 1-inch in size.
 Add diced sausage and potatoes to a large bowl.

-• SEASON: Drizzle in 2 tablespoons of oil and all of the seasonings (paprika, garlic powder, Italian seasoning, and salt and pepper).
-Add salt and pepper to personal preference, I add 1 teaspoon fine salt and 3/4 teaspoon pepper.
+• Drizzle in 2 tablespoons of oil and add paprika, garlic powder, Italian seasoning, salt, and pepper.
 Toss everything together until well combined.

-• DIVIDE: Divide the mixture evenly among the four prepared sheets of foil.
-Cut the butter into 1-tablespoon pieces and cut each tablespoon into 4 smaller pieces.
-Add 4 pieces of butter to each foil pack (1 tablespoon total per foil pack).
-Seal the foil packs tightly so no air escapes.
-To seal the foil packet, bring the short sides together in the middle and gently fold down to completely seal.
-Then, roll up the ends (Don't double wrap the foil, or these packs will take longer to cook).
+• Divide the mixture evenly among the four prepared sheets of foil.
+Cut the butter into 1-tablespoon pieces, then cut each tablespoon into four smaller pieces.
+Add four pieces of butter (1 tablespoon total) to each foil pack.
+Seal the foil packs tightly, ensuring no air escapes by bringing the short sides together in the middle and gently folding them down to create a complete seal.
+Roll up the ends, making sure not to double wrap the foil, as this will increase cooking time.

 Video